evkx/evkx.github.io/content/models/mercedes/eqc/EQC_400_4MATIC/_index.md

 ### Phone Mirroring

-Furthermore, the Mercedes-EQ EQC 400 4MATIC supports Android Auto and Apple CarPlay.
-This functionality allows you to present your phone's screen in the car's screen so you can run apps like Google Maps or Waze.
+The Mercedes-EQ EQC 400 4MATIC supports Android Auto and Apple CarPlay, allowing you to mirror your phone's screen on the car's display.
+This functionality enables you to run apps like Google Maps or Waze directly from your phone.

 ### Sound System

-You can choose between three sound systems on the Mercedes-EQ EQC 400 4MATIC.
+You can choose between three sound systems for the Mercedes-EQ EQC 400 4MATIC:

-- **Standard:**: This system features seven speakers and delivers a maximum output of 100 watts.
+- **Standard:**: Features seven speakers and delivers a maximum output of 100 watts.
-- **Advanced Soundsystem:**: This system features nine speakers and delivers a maximum output of 225 watts.
+- **Advanced Soundsystem:**: Features nine speakers and delivers a maximum output of 225 watts.
-- **Burmester Surround Soundsystem:**: This system features 13 speakers and delivers a maximum output of 590 watts.
+- **Burmester Surround Soundsystem:**: Features 13 speakers and delivers a maximum output of 590 watts.

 ## Lights